-When a firefighter/engineer is required to assume the duties of a lieutenant, for a period of at least 6 hours, he/she shall receive compensation equal to an additional 5% of the firefighter's base salary.
-If a firefighter/engineer or a lieutenant is required to assume the duties of a battalion chief, for a period of at least 6 hours, he/she shall receive compensation equal to an additional 10% (for a total of 15% for a firefighter/engineer) of the employees base salary.
-To be eligible to assume the duties of a lieutenant the employee must possess a Fire Officer I certification.
+When a Firefighter/Engineer is required to assume the duties of a Lieutenant, for a period of at least one (1) hour, he/she shall receive compensation equal to an additional 5% of the Firefighter/Engineer's base salary.
+If a Firefighter/Engineer or a Lieutenant is required to assume the duties of a Battalion Chief, for a period of at least one (1) hour, he/she shall receive compensation equal to an additional 10% (for a total of 15% for a Firefighter/Engineer) of the employees base salary.
+To be eligible to assume the duties of a Lieutenant the employee must possess a Fire Officer I certification.